MobileApps-Cascadia/orca-stars-android/README.md

 	-Map zooms to yield significant results

 Refine search with categorical filters, including:
-  	-Restaurants
+  	- Restaurants
-  	-Bar & Nightlife
+  	- Bar & Nightlife
-  	-Health & Medical
+  	- Health & Medical
-  	-Shopping
+  	- Shopping
-  	-Automotive
+  	- Automotive
-  	-Home Maintenance
+  	- Home Maintenance
-  	-Professional Services
+  	- Professional Services

 View more about a result, including:
-  	-Contact and Location information
+  	- Contact and Location information
-  	-OrcaStars Tenure
+  	- OrcaStars Tenure
-   	-Practices for sustainability
+   	- Practices for sustainability
-  	-Hours of operation
+  	- Hours of operation
-  	-Link to website if available
+  	- Link to website if available

 Learn more in the “About” sections
-  	-Requirements for OrcaStars certification
+  	- Requirements for OrcaStars certification
-  	-The Orca Conservancy itself
+  	- The Orca Conservancy itself

 User Stories: